Gee-A/System-engineering_and_DevOps/0x09-web_infrastructure_design/README.md

 **DNS**
 DNS, simply is the technology that translate human-adapted, text-based domain names to machine-adapted, numerical-based IP.
 **DNS record types**
-A: An A (address) record maps a domain name to the _IPv4_ address of the computer hosting the domain.
+* A: An A (address) record maps a domain name to the _IPv4_ address of the computer hosting the domain.
 A domain can have many _A_ records, (e.g., example.com could have an A record for www.example.com -> 127.0.0.1, and another for mail.example.com -> 127.0.0.2)
 AAAA record is the _IPv6_ version of _A_ record.
 **You can use ``dig A www.example.com`` to determine the *A* record associated to a domain name**
-CName: A Canonical Name (CNAME) record maps one domain name (an alias) to another (the canonical name).
+* CNAME: A Canonical Name (CNAME) record maps one domain name (an alias) to another (the canonical name).
 This can prove convenient when running multiple services (like FTP server and web server, each running on different ports) from a single IP address.
 One can, for example, use CNAME records to point ftp.example.com and www.example.com to the DNS entry for example.com, which in turn has an A record which points to the IP address.
 Then, if the IP address ever changes, one only has to record the change in one place within the network - in the DNS A record for example.com.
 ```
 Name			Type	Value
 bar.example.com		CNAME	foo.example.com
 foo.example.com		A	192.0.2.23
 ```
 **bar.example.com** is the alias name for the canonical Name, **foo.example.com**
-MX: A mail exchanger record specifies the mail server responsible for accepting email messages on behalf of a domain name.
+* MX: A mail exchanger record specifies the mail server responsible for accepting email messages on behalf of a domain name.
 [Overview](https://en.wikipedia.org/wiki/MX_record#overview)
-TXT: A text record provide the ability to associate arbitrary text with a host or other name, such as human readable information about a server, network, data center, or other accounting information.
+* TXT: A text record provide the ability to associate arbitrary text with a host or other name, such as human readable information about a server, network, data center, or other accounting information.

 **The root domain and sub domain - differences**
 A root domain is the parent domain to a sub domain, and its name is not, and can not be divided by a dot.